Prince (musician): Image

-As a performer, he was known for his flamboyant style and showmanship.
-He came to be regarded as a sex symbol for his androgynous, amorphous sexuality, play with signifiers of gender, and defiance of racial stereotypes.
+As a performer, Prince was known for his flamboyant style and showmanship.
+He came to be regarded as a sex symbol for his androgynous, amorphous persona, play with signifiers of gender, and defiance of racial stereotypes.
 His "audacious, idiosyncratic" fashion sense made use of "ubiquitous purple, alluring makeup and frilled garments".
 His androgynous look has been compared to those of Little Richard, Marc Bolan, and David Bowie.
-In 2016, Reynolds described it as "Prince's '80s evasion of conventional gender definitions speaks to us now in this trans-aware moment.
-But it also harks backwards in time to the origins of rock 'n' roll in racial mixture and sexual blurring".
+In 2016, Simon Reynolds described it as "Prince's '80s evasion of conventional gender definitions speaks to us now in this trans-aware moment.
+But it also harks backwards in time to the origins of rock 'n' roll in racial mixture and sexual blurring".'
 Prince was known for the strong female presence in his bands and his support for women in the music industry throughout his career.
 Slate said he worked with an "astounding range of female stars" and "promised a world where men and women looked and acted like each other".
-Prince also wore high-heeled shoes and boots both on and off-stage.

-Rolling Stone ranked Prince at No. 27 on its list of 100 Greatest Artists, "the most influential artists of the rock & roll era".
-In 2023, the same magazine ranked him at No. 16 on their list of the 200 Greatest Singers of All Time.
-In 2010, Prince was ranked number 7 on VH1's "100 Greatest Artists of All Time".
-In 2003, Rolling Stones 500 Greatest Albums of All Time list included Purple Rain at number 72, Sign o' the Times at number 93, 1999 at number 163, and Dirty Mind at number 204.
-In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "When Doves Cry" at number 52, "Little Red Corvette" at number 108, "Purple Rain" at number 143, "1999" at number 212, "Sign o' the Times" at number 299, and "Kiss" at number 461.

-Many artists have cited Prince as an influence and inspiration, including Beyoncé, Justin Timberlake, Bruno Mars, Rihanna, Alicia Keys, Usher, Janelle Monáe, the Weeknd, Lady Gaga, Lorde, Marilyn Manson, Lenny Kravitz, André 3000, Mark Speer, Jamie Lidell, Dua Lipa, Frank Ocean, Miguel, Mya, Robyn, D'Angelo, H.E.R., Ciara, The-Dream, St. Vincent, Ween, and Beck.
-Bono of U2 regarded Prince as one of his "favorite composers of the twentieth century".
-Beyoncé expressed her admiration for Prince in the book Prince: A Private View, calling him "my mentor" and also praising his independence: "He dared to fight for what was rightfully his: his freedom, wrapped up in words and music he created."

-In August 2017, Pantone Inc. introduced a new shade of purple in their color system in honor of Prince.
-The shade is called Love Symbol #2.